 We visited Chiang Mai with kids in February after first visiting Phuket for a few days.
 It’s the dry season so the perfect time for a visit.
 It also means it’s hot so be sure to bring plenty of sunscreen.

 How to Get From Phuket To Chiang Mai

-We took Air Asia, a local budget airline.
+After flying Qatar Airways to Phuket we took Air Asia, a local budget airline to Chiang Mai.
 There are no frills, you have to pay for water, etc. but the flight is only 1.5hrs so we didn’t need much and the $38 price tag was perfect.
 Checked baggage is priced by weight ranging from 15kg to 30kg.
 We only have one checked bag for the whole family that weighed 20kg.
 My daughters luggage was a carry-on and you are allowed 7kg for each carry-on.

 How to Get From the Airport in Chaing Mai to Your Hotel